 - Ensure real-time or scheduled synchronization between platforms

 Integration alone does not guarantee reliable data.
-Organizations must establish governance policies that define how information is structured, maintained, and accessed.
+Businesses must establish governance policies that define how information is structured, maintained, and accessed.

 Action Items